By Joanna Agosta Shere

 First of all, it would be a good recommendation to work with a business tax specialist who can help guide you through the various state requirements.
 Five states do not have sales tax requirements.
 Most others now have minimum sales or transaction thresholds for creating economic nexus or are in the process to establishing them.
 For example, in Massachusetts, you only create nexus once you have sold at least $500,000 worth of goods or services or at least 100 transactions.
 Many other states have adopted the South Dakota approach of $100,000 of sales or 200 transactions.
 Once you have reviewed your sales data, you can then determine if you need to collect sales tax.

 Only selling business-to-business does not necessarily get you off the hook for collecting sales tax.
 Most states require that you possess their re-sell certificates in order to not charge for sales tax.
 These exemption certificates need to be updated periodically depending upon each state’s policies.

 An example of another consideration is displaying and/or selling at swap meets.
-Some states have tradeshow exemptions but in other cases, by displaying product in that state, you have created physical nexus even if you do not meet the sales or transaction minimum thresholds.
+Some states have tradeshow exemptions, but in other cases, by displaying product in that state, you have created physical nexus even if you do not meet the sales or transaction minimum thresholds.
 Drop shipments may also create nexus.
-Even if you sell to a business with a re-sell certificate, if you drop ship that order for them into another state, you may be creating nexus unless they are able to provide you with a sales and use tax certificate for each state that they have customers in.
+Even if you sell to a business with a re-sell certificate, if you drop ship that order for them into another state, you may be creating nexus unless they are able to provide you with a sales and use tax certificate for each state in which they have customers.

 Trying to keep up with all the different state tax laws can easily become an administrative nightmare.
 There are some different tax software programs that can help.
 From the very expensive to more reasonable, prices vary significantly, and you will need to determine which one best suits your need.